-The 2020 annual parish meeting will be on Sunday, February 2nd following the Divine Liturgy and coffee hour.
+The 2020 annual parish meeting will be today, Sunday, February 2nd following the Divine Liturgy and coffee hour.
 We will be receiving reports, approving a budget for the year, electing parish council officers and members, and discussing old and new business for the good of our parish.
 (Please see by-law amendments to be considered here.)
 As indicated in our parish by-laws, voting members of the parish are those who have participated in the holy sacraments of Confession and Communion in our parish at least once during 2019, and who have indicated as least a minimum of support for the parish by fulfilling the basic commitment for 2019.
-This first official notice is printed in today’s bulletin, posted on our website and announced aloud in church.
-As required by our by-laws, it will be repeated a second and third time in the same places.
+This third official notice is printed in today’s bulletin, posted here on our website and announced aloud in church.
+As required by our by-laws, it has been repeated a three times in the same places.

 Dear Clergy and Faithful of Holy Transfiguration Orthodox Church:

 His Beatitude, Metropolitan Tikhon has issued a letter for the Sanctity of Life Sunday.
 You can download the full letter here.
 Below is an excerpt of his letter: